Rabelani Choeni: Wife, Children, Second Chimurenga Contribution, Political Career, Death -Pindula, Local Knowledge

 |1

-Rabelani Choene was a Zimbabwean politician and a member of Zanu-PF.
-At the time of his death on 16 July 2021, Choene was Zanu-PF Matabeleland South Province chairman.
+Rabelani Choeni was a Zimbabwean politician and a member of Zanu-PF.
+At the time of his death on 16 July 2021, Choeni was Zanu-PF Matabeleland South Province chairman.

 Background